AU-CS-499-Spring-2020/sustainability-website/Journal.md

 	I implemented a GitHub sites page instead, which our page is available at: https://au-cs-499-spring-2020.github.io/sustainability-website/
-	- Added mobile favicon icon code to pages for Apple iOS Safari mobile devices
+	- Added mobile favicon icon code to pages for Apple iOS Safari mobile devices Phillip - fixed nav bar to display on contest page